cp-psource/terminmanager-pro/dev-readme.txt

 1. Style and display a calendar on your site where clients can select and make appointments.
 2. You can create profiles for each of your staff members listing their qualifications, experience or any other details about what they offer.
-3. Clients can click any service your company offers and Appointments + will display all your available team members for that service.
+3. Clients can click any service your company offers and Terminmanager  will display all your available team members for that service.
 4. Payment settings page
 5. Google Calendar integration